jbutcher21/aiclass/docs/senzing_entity_spec.md

 ## Payload Attributes

 The use of payload attributes is optional.
-In fact, it adds procssessing time and disk storage that strictly speaking isn't necessary for Entity Resolution.
+In fact, it adds processing time and disk storage that strictly speaking isn't necessary for Entity Resolution.

 However, mapping a few key dates, statuses, and categories can help you quickly understand a match.
 For instance:
   - If a duplicate customer was found, are they both active?
 Which customer record came first?